Online Multi-Object Tracking and Segmentation with GMPHD Filter and Mask-based Affinity Fusion: Proposed Method

-Fusing affinities obtained from different domains requires a normalization step which can balance the different affinities and avoid bias by one affinity which may have higher magnitude than others.
+We adopt a simple score-level fusion method to adequately consider position, motion, and appearance between states and observations.
+Fusing affinities obtained from different domains requires a normalization step that can balance the different affinities and avoid bias toward one affinity, which may have a much higher magnitude than the others.

-{\textbf{Position and motion affinity.}} In fact, the GMPHD filter includes Kalman filtering that designs prediction by using linear motion with noise.
-Therefore, position and motion affinity between $i_{th}$ state and $j_{th}$ observation gives the probabilistic value $w \cdot q(\mathbf{z})$ by the GMPHD filter as follows:
+{\textbf{Position and motion affinity:}} The GMPHD filter includes Kalman filtering in its \textit{Prediction} step,~\eqref{eq4}-\eqref{eq6}, designed with a linear motion model with noise $Q$.
+Additionally, we present two different linear motion models for the hierarchical data association with two stages, S2TA and T2TA, as described in~\eqref{eq25} and ~\eqref{eq31}.
+Therefore, the position and motion affinity between the $i^{th}$ state and $j^{th}$ observation gives the probabilistic value $w \cdot q(\mathbf{z})$ obtained by the GMPHD filter as follows: